hoshikawa2/mdm_project/README.md

 This combination of **Python** code and the **Prompt** drives the process to be more accurate and returns the desired result.

+>**Note:** In this project, there is the **Customer** case, similar to **Address** source-code and the prompt.

+If you want to know more about Agents, LLM and prompts. see this article [Develop a Simple AI Agent Tool using Oracle Cloud Infrastructure Generative AI and REST APIs](https://docs.oracle.com/en/learn/oci-agent-ai/)

 ---

 ## 5. Deploy the Application